timyers/r-learning-resources-for-genomics/README.md

 <br>

 > The `R Learning Resources for Genomics` repository is a curated collection of free resources to help the aspiring computational biologist learn about the `R` programming language. `R` is a free and open source language for statistical analyses and graphics.
-Biology and medicine generate an enormous amount data than ever before.
+Biology and medicine generate more data than ever before.
 Data analysis skills and understanding of computational genomics is more important than ever.

 <br>